matthewpaley/matthewpaley.github.io/_posts/2021-06-27-Music Exploration Using SpotifyR.md

             axis.title.y = element_blank()) +
       geom_vline(aes(xintercept = median(tempo)), linetype = "dashed")

-Once all plots have been created, we can combine them together to get the full picture.
+Once all plots have been created, we can combine them together using `ggarrange` to get the full picture.

     # Combine all plots into one
     plot <- ggarrange(g1, g2, g3, g4, g5, g6, g7, g8, g9)